Michigan TBI lawyer says ERs and doctors frequently miss head injuries, lists signs so you can protect yourself

 * Depression; and

-Visit the TBI section in my web site for a more detailed account of traumatic brain injury symptoms.
 There are non-neurological and neurological symptoms, as well as cognitive and behavioral symptoms.
 TBI may result in physical impairment, but the more common consequences involve the accident victim’s cognition, emotional functioning and behavior.

 Symptoms of a Concussion